 One of the best parts of being part of PCCN Ottawa is getting together with other prostate cancer patients, survivors and supporters.

-We have two annual social events: a BBQ in June for members, and a Christmas party every December (stay tuned for more information about each event as the time draws near!)
+We have two annual social events: a BBQ in June for members, and a Christmas party every December.
+(However both of these events were cancelled in 2020 because of Covid-19). (stay tuned for more information about each event as the time draws near!)

 But that’s not all…